darkobits/eslint-config/README.md

   ></a>
 </p>

-ESLint plugin for TypeScript and TypeScript + React projects.
+ESLint configuration presets for TypeScript and TypeScript + React projects.

 # Requirements